-In business, Proper communication is essential.
-Improper communication skills may lead to throwing or incomplete instructions, data, or other information to pass to the intended audience.
+In business or jobs, proper communication is essential.
+Improper communication skills may lead to incomplete instructions, data, or other information to pass on to customers or employees.

 What is Communication?

 The term communication is derived from the Latin word “communis” or “communicare” which means to “make common”.
 Communication is a performance of giving, receiving, and sharing information.